-Setup is simple.
-Kingston says “Plug N Play” and the HyperX Cloud Revolver S are just that.
-No hunt for drivers, no required software to manage sound profiles.
-We plugged the USB device in, punched the button on the dongle to activate Dolby’s digital signal processor, and boom, we were set.
+Setup is a breeze.
+Kingston says ‘Plug N Play’ and the HyperX Cloud Revolver S really follows through.
+No hunt for drivers,no required software to manage sound profiles.
+We plugged the USB device in, punched the button on the dongle to activate Dolby’s digital signal processor and – just like that we were ready to go.

 The 50mm drivers pack a punch while keeping sound clarity intact.
 We cranked up games to the point where explosions were more than a little jarring, and everything still sounded crisp and clean.
 The HyperX Cloud Revolver S doesn’t muddle high hats or bass lines, and produces clean mid-tones.